60mm Round Axle is made in Australia and rated to a maximum of 3t

 Note: Please advise tip to tip length or face to face measurement and axle profile after ordering.
 Example 2t, 3t, parallel, slimline.

 60mm Round axles rarely cause problems.

 60mm Round Axle can vary significantly in price.
-Axles are manufactured in a variety of places, India, China, Malaysia, Australia.
+Axles are manufactured in a variety of places, including India, China, Malaysia, and Australia.
 Real problems may come from imported steel, causing steel fractures along the beam.
 Consistent hardness along the beam is another problem.

 Couplemate uses virgin Australian steel rated to K1045 for 2t and 3t axles.

 Installing a new axle into position is quite tricky for novice installers.

 Measure the distance from the chassis rail to the back of the hub on both sides.
 Once correctly aligned, install the u-bolts over the axle.

 Alternatively, measure the chassis width of the trailer.
 This measurement allows us to weld the axle pads onto the axle before delivery.
 As a result of the installed axle pads, the axle will auto-locate over the spring centre pins.

 In seconds, the axle is perfectly aligned and ready for the u-bolt kit to be installed.
 Great article below.

 - Rough seal journals cause a loss of grease through the rear seal.